 After taking the local train from Colombo to Galle, the air conditioned bus will take you down to Unawatuna.
-Spend the rest of the day lounging on the beach – or grab a tuk tuk and head around the bay to Jungle Beach, where there is the first opportunity for a mini hike either up to the Japanese Peace Pagoda which offers fantastic views of Galle Fort (covered knees and shoulders required) or down (and back up) from Jungle Beach below.
+Spend the rest of the day lounging on the beach (it’s one of the best beaches in Sri Lanka) – or grab a tuk tuk and head around the bay to Jungle Beach, where there is the first opportunity for a mini hike either up to the Japanese Peace Pagoda which offers fantastic views of Galle Fort (covered knees and shoulders required) or down (and back up) from Jungle Beach below.

 Explore the old Dutch Fort by foot, marveling at the colonial architecture and exploring the narrow alleyways packed to the brim with cool cafes and kitchy shops before visiting traditional fruit, vegetable and fish markets in preparation for a cooking demonstration, followed by lunch, at the home of a local chef.
 Whilst in Galle Fort don’t forget to make a stop at the Embark Store – the proceeds from which go to improving the wellbeing of street dogs through its rescue, rehoming and education initiatives whilst managing population and preventing rabies through island-wide sterilization and vaccination campaigns.
 Once you see how many dogs are on the streets in Sri Lanka you will understand what great work this company do.

 One of Sri Lanka’s most beautiful beach towns in the southern provinces and an absolute highlight on your Sri Lanka Safari.
 Spend a morning on a boat trips spotting dolphins in the wild before an afternoon relaxing and sipping cocktails by the pool sipping cocktails or taking a dip in the ocean – and don’t miss the opportunity to dine on the beach under the stars!